So a cat person and a non-cat person walk into a coffee shop…

 Mary Phillips-Sandy (Host)

-Mary grew up in Waterville, Maine with a series of cats (Midnight, Anatevka and CB).
-She then moved to New York and spent several years at Comedy Central, where she led digital political coverage under the Indecision brand and later became managing editor of the digital group.
-She has written and produced words and shows for lots of places, including The New York Times, Quartz, The Awl, The Maine Film Center and more.
-Most recently she helped develop and produce Hello Sunshine’s first original audio shows, How It Is and My Best Break-Up.
+Mary grew up in Waterville, Maine with a series of beloved cats (Midnight, Anatevka, and CB).
+She then moved to New York and spent several years at Comedy Central, where she led online politics coverage under the Indecision brand and later became managing editor of the digital group.
+She has written and produced words and shows for lots of places, including The New York Times, Quartz, The Awl, The Maine Film Center, and more.
+Recently she helped develop and produce Hello Sunshine’s first original audio shows, How It Is and My Best Break-Up.